RayHightower/call_for_proposals_2013/building_ios_apps_with_ruby_motion/README.md

 # My Talk Title: Building iOS Apps With RubyMotion

-My talk description.
+RubyMotion is a tool that lets Ruby developers write native iOS apps using the Ruby language.
+It's based on MacRuby which is an implementation of the Ruby language for Mac OS X. This talk will introduce RubyMotion with some simple live code demos and a twist of TDD.
+The level is introductory; you don't need to know Ruby or iOS to attend.

 ## My Name: Ray Hightower

 Ray Hightower organizes the ChicagoRuby user group and the WindyCityRails conference.
-He is the founder of WisdomGroup, a software company that builds apps with Ruby on Rails and Objective-C. In addition to speaking on entrepreneurship and software development, Hightower has served as a mentor for the Code Academy and Lean Startup Machine - Chicago.
+He is the founder of WisdomGroup, a software company that builds apps with Ruby on Rails and Objective-C. Hightower is a perpetual student of software development and business growth.

 ![Profile picture](http://rayhightower.com/assets/rth_500x500.jpg)